Buying a House with Solar Panels

 What’s the Size of the Solar System?

 The size of the solar system on the roof will determine how much electricity it’s capable of generating as well as how much you could be set to receive through the Feed-in Tariff (FiT).

 This is an important question to ask if you stand to inherit the Feed-in Tariff payments from the current owner.
 The FiT began back in April 2010, rewarding those installed a solar system with quarterly payments; however, these payments have been re-evaluated several times over the years, usually decreasing.
 That’s one reason why it’s important to know when the solar panels were installed.

 It’s important to note that the Feed-in Tariff closed to new solar PV installations on 31 March 2019 so if the solar panels are newly installed and the current homeowners haven’t signed up to the scheme, you won’t be eligible for the scheme.

 Not only is this an important question to ask in terms of FiT payments but finding out how old the panels are.
 Solar PV panels have a lifetime of around 25-30 years, at which point they’ll either need replacing or removing altogether.
 Either of these will incur costs that you’ll have to consider when the time comes which is why it’s important to know how many years you’ll be able to benefit from them for.

 Who Installed the Solar Panels?

-To be eligible for the Feed-in Tariff, the solar panels need to have been installed by a Microgeneration Certification Scheme (MCS) approved installer using MCS recognised panels.
+To be eligible for the Feed-in Tariff, the solar panels need to have been installed by a MCS certified (or equivalent) installer using.

-The vast majority of solar installers across the UK will be MCS approved but not all of them; the current owner should have a certificate that they can provide you with as proof.
+The vast majority of solar installers across the UK will be MCS certified (or equivalent) approved but not all of them; the current owner should have a certificate that they can provide you with as proof.